A sustainable city model

 Like other coastlines, Barcelona's waters are threatened by the evil of our century: plastic waste.
 In the sea, this waste decomposes into microplastics, which are extremely dangerous for marine fauna.
 Barcelona is the Mediterranean region most affected by this pollution.
 That's why the town has embarked on a "Zero Waste" initiative, with the slogan: "The best waste is the waste we don't produce".
 Beach-goers are invited to dispense with single-use packaging and use the garbage cans.
 Beach bars now serve drinks in reusable, returnable cups.

-With only 30% of waste collected in separate garbage cans, Barcelona is a long way from its target of 50% recycled waste by 2020.
+With only 30% of waste collected in separate garbage cans, Barcelona was a long way from its target of 50% recycled waste by 2020.
 This hasn't stopped it from adopting a new strategy to combat waste, with a target of 55% sorted waste by 2025.
 Among a host of measures, municipalities can now develop individualized collection and introduce taxes linked to the volume of household waste, to encourage people to sort.

 Locals versus tourists?